vercre/vc/docs/src/security/disclosure-policy.md

 the vulnerability and steps being taken to identify and prevent similar vulnerabilities in the future.

-## Publishing DataSec Updates
+## Publishing SecOps Updates

-DataSec notifications will be distributed via the following methods.
+SecOps notifications will be distributed via the following methods.

 - Zulip: <https://vercre.zulipchat.com/#channels/440231/security-updates/>
 - Email: TODO: add mailing list information...